 Hi, Eddy.
 We're going to be in math class together again this semester, aren't we?"The previous" semester Eddy Galland was a student there.
 And to scientists who studied them, they had similar personalities: they were talkative, and they laughed a lot.
-Studies with twins like the Giggle twins seem to make tase far treredity, don't they?
-Because of this, they were called the "Giggle" twins.
+Studies with twins like the Giggle twins seem to make a tase farheredity, don't they?Because of this, they were called the "Giggle" twins.
 Scientists like to study such cases of twins.
-They want to answer the classic question, "What's more important-heredity or environment?"
-Bobby Shafran started a new semester at Sullivan Community College in New York.
+They want to answer the classic question, "What's more important-heredity or environment?"Bobby Shafran started a new semester at Sullivan Community College in New York.
 After the story was in the newspapers, another boy, named David Kellman, realized that he was their brother, too-also born at the same time.
 Another well-known story of twins is that of Daphne Goodship and Barbara Herbert.
-Well, perhaps, that isn't very surprising, is it?
-But are all the similarities just coincidences?
-"Sorry, I'm not Eddy."
-You're Bobby, aren't you?
-"No, I am not.
-I'm Eddy.
-"Three brothers-triplets-met for the first time at the age of 19.
+Well, perhaps, that isn't very surprising, is it?But are all the similarities just coincidences?"Sorry.
+I'm not Eddy.""You're Bobby, aren't you?""No, I am not.
+I'm Eddy" This is the story of an amazing coincidence.
+Three brothers-triplets-met for the first time at the age of 19.
 The two teens looked exactly alike.
-That student !introduced Bobby to Eddy.
-So, the twins became triplets
+Another student confused Bobby with Eddy, and then he realized that the boys were !probably brothers.
+That student introduced Bobby to Eddy.So, the twins became triplets